 In addition, should you need immediate assistance in the case of an infringement, our design rights lawyers have years of experience in successfully resolving disputes for clients large and small – from multinationals to startups and even individual creators, plus everything in between.

-Get in touch with our team today to discuss your design protection needs.
+Get in touch with an expert design rights lawyer today to discuss your design protection needs.

 “Briffa helped us to protect our intellectual property and design work when it was infringed by a major retailer.
 What we particularly liked about working with Briffa was the expectation management – we understood at every stage of the process what outcome we could realistically expect.